saberathena25/Codebase-RAG/README.md

 ## 🤝 Contributing

-This started as an academic/personal project, but contributions, suggestions, and feedback are welcome!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments